MicrosoftDocs/microsoft-community-training/microsoft-community-training/get-started/microsoft-community-training-overview.md

 Community Training is an Azure-powered online learning platform that enables organizations of all sizes and types to run large-scale training programs for their internal and external communities such as first-line workers, extended workforces, partner ecosystems, volunteer networks, program beneficiaries, and more.

-Community Training is available as a managed Platform-as-a-Service (PaaS) offering via the Azure Marketplace that you can easily deploy in your subscriptions.
-The platform is available for free.
-Your organization is responsible for platform hosting and associated consumption charges on Azure.
+Community Training is available as a an offering on the Azure protal that you can easily deploy in your subscriptions.

 ## Benefits of Community Training